spoopr/dotfiles/README.md

 ## Credits

-Much of my knowledge or parts of my design were derived from these individuals:
+I'd like to thank these few, from which I've derived parts of my knowledge or design.

 <p align="center">
   <a href="https://github.com/sioodmy">sioodmy</a> -